jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.18.2
+- moved the Home privacy message below the "Start Scan" button to prioritize the main call-to-action
+- corrected radio button styling within the home filter card to ensure desired colors

 ### 0.18.1
 - added Home screen privacy footer to assure users that scans are local, offline, and the code is open source
 - refined Home screen media type filter card by removing elevation and stroke (0dp) for a cleaner look